 Take a walk around the grounds or hop on a canopied bike built for two.
 Head to the small but well equipped 24/7 gym.
 The meditation and yoga dome is ideal for a few stretches or maybe a few contemplative moments.
 There’s also yoga classes available.

 Firstly what’s not in your room.
 There aren’t a half-dozen mini plastic amenities bottles.
-Instead, Pharmacopia Shampoo, Conditioner, and Body Wash comes courtesy of over-sized dispensers on the shower wall.
-The mouth wash and body lotion is still in little bits of plastic but the mouth wash could be re-used in your regular travel toiletries bag.
+Instead, Pharmacopia Shampoo, Conditioner, and Body Wash come courtesy of over-sized dispensers on the shower wall.
+The mouth wash and body lotion are still in little bits of plastic but the mouth wash could be handy in your regular travel toiletries bag.

-We didn’t get a chance to have a full breakfast lunch or dinner at Mint Lane.
-The dining space does do a Rise breakfast before turning into the Mint Lane Restaurant & Bar at lunch and dinner.
+We didn’t get a chance to have full breakfast, lunch or dinner at Mint Lane.
+The dining space does do a Rise breakfast before transforming into Mint Lane Restaurant & Bar later in the day.
 We did do pastries and good coffee for a late breakfast one morning.

 We thoroughly enjoyed a Four Pillars cocktail during the Relax Reception.
-‘Buy 1 get 1 free’ drinks and complimentary charcuterie and cheese is just another way management gets you stay put.
-Between 5 and 6.30pm this happy hour and a half seems extra popular with guests during the week.
-On Friday nights, there’s also a DJ and the multiple spaces including snuggly igloos to make it a relaxing spot for post-work drinks under the fairy lights.
+‘Buy 1 get 1 free’ drinks and complimentary charcuterie and cheese are just another way management gets you to stay put.
+Between 5 and 6.30 pm this happy hour and a half is extra popular with mid-week guests.
+On Friday nights, there’s a DJ and the multiple spaces including snuggly igloos to make it a relaxing spot for post-work drinks under the fairy lights.

 Cleverly designed to keep guests hanging around is all part of the master plan.
 Element Melbourne Richmond’s rooms and public spaces are surprisingly serene.
 It deliberately isn’t like other hotels aimed at the business market.
 Zen can be a little hard to find out there in the world.
 Why go out when you can exercise, eat, drink and most importantly relax right here?